cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 ### Control Flow And Life Scope

 To implement interchain swap, we introduce the `Message Delegator` and `Relay Listener`.
-The `Message Delegator` will pre-process the request (validate msgs, lock assets), and then forward the transactions to the relayer.
+The `Message Delegator` will pre-process the request (validate msgs, lock assets, etc), and then forward the transactions to the relayer.

 ```go
 func (k Keeper) DelegateCreatePool(goctx context.Context, msg *types.MsgCreatePoolRequest) (*types.MsgCreatePoolResponse, error) {